ralyodio/bmr/README.md

     apiusername = edward
     apipassword = 5n0wd3n

+If you want to run in Daemon mode without the PyMessage client, add `daemon = true` to `[bitmessagesettings]`.

+#### Bmr (client)

-You first need to [download and install node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.
+To run Bmr, you first need to [download and install node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.

-To install, you need to clone the git repo:
+To install Bmr, you need to clone the git repository:

     git clone https://github.com/chovy/bmr.git
     cd ./bmr